obrie/turntabler/README.md

 So you may be asking "Why another Turntable.FM API library?" or "Why re-build this in Ruby when you have a stable Javascript project?"
-Simply put, I felt that many of the high-level features highlighted in the Description section of this document were missing in existing libraries.
+Simply put, I felt that many of the high-level details highlighted in the Description section of this document were missing in existing libraries.

-Some of those features include evented I/O, untangled callbacks, object-oriented APIs, external API consistency, internal state management, auto lazy-loading, etc.
+Some of those details include evented I/O, untangled callbacks, object-oriented APIs, external API consistency, internal state management, auto lazy-loading, etc.
 This library also strives to be a complete implementation, easy to use / play around with, and generally just put together a more organized fashion.